carlshan/intro_to_computer_programming/Optional/Advanced_Python_Topics.md

 Follow the link to learn about [List Comprehension Expressions](https://www.programiz.com/python-programming/list-comprehension).

 ### Exercises
-Visit the [Lists Exercises](https://github.com/carlshan/intro_to_computer_programming/blob/master/Lists/List_Exercises.md) link and solve at least two of the problems using a list comprehension.
+Visit the [Lists Exercises](https://github.com/carlshan/intro_to_computer_programming/blob/master/Lists/List_Exercises.md) link and solve Intermediate #2, Advanced #1 and Advanced #2 using a list comprehension.

 ## Topic 2: Exception Handling with `try` and `except`